Yanks' Cole loses perfect game night after Taillon's bid

 UP NEXT

-Yankees RHP Luis Severino (3-1, 3.38 ERA) faces Tigers rookie RHP Beau Brieske (0-4, 5.25) in the middle leg of a three-game set.
+Yankees RHP Luis Severino (3-1, 3.38 ERA) faces Tigers rookie RHP Beau Brieske (0-4, 5.25) in the middle leg of a three-game set Saturday.
 Brieske has allowed 10 homers in seven starts.

 Follow Jake Seiner: https://twitter.com/Jake_Seiner